Thaerious/node-argument-parser/readme.md

 hyphen indicated one or more single letter flags.

 ```
-$ node . --b --aflag -a --de
+$ node . --b --aflag -a -de
 ```
 Creates 5 flags {b, aflag, a, d, e}.

-The value of the flag defaults to boolean 'true'.
+The value of the set flag defaults to boolean 'true' when no parameters are provided.

 ```
 import ParseArgs from "@thaerious/parseArgs"